sarkershantonu/sarkershantonu.github.io/_posts/2016/2016-10-03-allure1-junit.md

 ```
 So, we are done with project & its tests.
 Let's use allure.
 I am adding allure different annotations and it's effects.

-@Step : This is used for defining a method as a step.
+**@Step** : This is used for defining a method as a step.
 It can be private or public method but this represents a step for the test.
 It takes string parameter which will be used to tell details about the step.
-If you use {method} will actually get the method name.
+- If you use **{method}** will actually get the method name.
-if you use {0} or up to .. {n} which will get the parameter of the method.
+- if you use {0} or up to .. {n} which will get the parameter of the method.

+####Example:
-Example : I am defining all method in calculator class as step which will show during the test on which method was called.
+I am defining all method in calculator class as step which will show during the test on which method was called.
 ```java
 public class Calculator {
     @Step("Adding two numbers")